McGrawCenter/principedia/README.md

 Three new custom post types are created by this plugin:

 * Course Analyses
-   *Course analysis pages include descriptions of the specific course, reflections of learning goals, and information about course instruction.
+..* Course analysis pages include descriptions of the specific course, reflections of learning goals, and information about course instruction.
 This type of page includes extra fields to record the course code, instructor, and year.
 Information about course goals, learning from classroom instruction, learning from assignments and external resources can be recorded.

 * Courses
    *Course pages contain information about the course more generally (PSY101), as opposed to a specific instance of a course (PSY101 Fall 2016)